pgnaleen/token-pool-service/README.md

 The database script relevant for this service can be found at /dbscripts folder.

+If the token pool Database is going to be set-up for the first time then refer the sql script with the name of baseline.sql

+If the existing token pool Database is going to be used then refer the sql script with name of migration upgrade version.

-DB can be created through running the script which in result will create schema named ‘token_service’ with three tables included namely ‘tstevent’,’tsttoken’ and ’tsxevent’.
+DB can be created through running the script which in result will create schema named ‘token_service’ with three tables included namely ‘tstevent’,’tsttoken’,'tstemail' and ’tsxevent’.

 ### 2.2 Metadata